-Previously, the Ministry of Labour required employers to pay a Saudi employee a minimum monthly wage of 3,000 Saudi riyals in order to count him or her as a 'full Saudi employee' under the Nitaqat programme.
-In 2014, the Ministry of Labour announced intentions to set a minimum monthly wage for Saudi employees at 5,300 Saudi riyals and 2,500 Saudi riyals for expatriate employees.
-However, this has not come to fruition as of 2015.
+Previously, the MOL required employers to pay a Saudi employee a minimum monthly wage of 3,000 Saudi riyals in order to count him or her as a 'full Saudi employee' under the Nitaqat programme.
+In 2014, the MOL announced intentions to set a minimum monthly wage of 5,300 Saudi riyals for Saudi employees and 2,500 Saudi riyals for expatriate employees.
+However, this has not come to fruition as of 2016.